happyw1nd/DistillationDPO/README.md

 ## **Training**

-We used The SemanticKITTI dataset for training.
+We use The SemanticKITTI dataset for training.

 The SemanticKITTI dataset has to be downloaded from the [official site](http://www.semantic-kitti.org/dataset.html#download) and extracted in the following structure: